errbotio/err-backend-discord/README.md

 This is a [Discord](http://discordapp.com) back-end for [Errbot](http://errbot.io).
 It allows you to use errbot from Discord to execute commands.
 [![Updates](https://pyup.io/repos/github/gbin/err-backend-discord/shield.svg)](https://pyup.io/repos/github/gbin/err-backend-discord/)

-**This project is currently under development!**
-Active progress is being made under the `development` branch and will be merged to `master` once it is stable.
-You are welcome to try the development branch to help test and report any issues encountered with it.

 ## Installation
 An errbot instance is required to install the discord back-end.
 See the errbot installation [documentation](http://errbot.io/en/latest/user_guide/setup.html#option-2-installing-errbot-in-a-virtualenv-preferred) for details.